-The World Health Organisation estimates that indoor air pollution from cooking on open fires and rudimentary stoves causes 4.3 million premature deaths per year, more than those attributable to malaria or tuberculosis.
+The Global Burden of Disease Study 2020 estimates that indoor air pollution from cooking on open fires and rudimentary stoves causes 4 million premature deaths per year, more than those attributable to malaria or tuberculosis.

 ClimateCare works with Ashden Award winning project developers Impact Carbon to transform the market for cooking appliances in Kampala by creating a market for fuel-efficient stoves in households and institutions throughout Uganda.
 This approach stimulates the local economy, creating new jobs & new skills while also cutting the price of fuel for families.